Melville United AFC

-Melville United AFC is an amateur football club in Melville, Hamilton, New Zealand.
-It competes in the Northern League.
+Melville United AFC is an amateur football club in Melville, Auckland, New Zealand.
+It competes in the NRFL Championship.

 History

 The club was formed in 1996 from the merger of Melville AFC (founded 1972) and Waikato United (founded 1988).
 The team play at Gower Park, which was previously home to Melville United, and before that Melville AFC.
 Waikato United had itself been formed as the result of a merger between several local clubs, most notably former Chatham Cup winners Hamilton Technical Old Boys.